vishnu350/user.js/README.md

 **Firefox configuration hardening for the average Joe**

-This is a better-relaxed fork of pyllyukko's awesome user.js Firefox configuration hardening repo for the average Joe.
+This is a better-relaxed fork of pyllyukko's awesome [user.js](https://github.com/pyllyukko/user.js) Firefox configuration hardening repo for the average Joe.
 It hardens security, and gets rid of alot of bloat (Firefox pocket, etc), while retaining a usable browsing experience that the majority of users will expect.
-Most probably your parents will need this, but will not thank you in return as they will be blissfully ignorant about it.
+Most probably your parents will need this, but will not thank you in return as they were already blissfully ignorant to begin with.

-The original pyllyukko user.js repo maximizes all security measures within Firefox.
+The original pyllyukko [user.js](https://github.com/pyllyukko/user.js) repo maximizes all security measures within Firefox.
+It was designed for power users, and people who watched [Mr. Robot](https://en.wikipedia.org/wiki/Mr._Robot).
 However it is unusable on a daily basis by users who actually need security, to the extent of getting annoyed by all the features that got removed (browsing history, etc).
 Just imagine the look on your dad's face when he discovers his browsing history is gone.
-Also, the official relaxed branch is no longer maintained, and is still quite unusable (in my opinion).
+Also, the official [relaxed branch](https://github.com/pyllyukko/user.js/tree/relaxed) is not maintained, and is still quite unusable (in my opinion).

-Here is a list of changes from the original user.js repo:
+Here is a list of changes from the original [user.js](https://github.com/pyllyukko/user.js) repo:
-- coming soon.
+- Integrates the changes from the original [relaxed branch](https://github.com/pyllyukko/user.js/tree/relaxed).
+- Re-enabled autocompletion in URL bar with search engine.
+- Re-enabled browsing history.
+- Re-enabled WebGL for gaming.
+- Re-enabled built-in PDF viewer.
+- Disabled spoofsource settings as it messes up "add to cart" function in apps.
+- Disabled resist fingerprinting as it messes up timezones in various apps (Gmail, etc).

 **Everything below this point onwards is the original README from pyllyukko's user.js repo.**